ztype764/Email_REST_Authernticator/README.md

 # Spring Email Authentication System

 This repository contains a robust email authentication system built with the Spring framework.
 The system ensures secure user authentication by sending a unique verification link to the user's email address.
-Leveraging Spring services, it provides a seamless and reliable authentication process.
+Leveraging Spring services and backed by a MySQL database, it provides a seamless and reliable authentication process.

 ## Features: